Park Address: 200 Depot Street, Ann Arbor MI 48104

 The 80s started off with the park selected to receive a National Honor Award in the 1981 the Professional Grounds Management Society Awards program for the “Best Maintained Park and Recreation Area”.

 council renames the park to honor Mr. Albert H. Wheeler thus beginning a new era for Wheeler Park.
-To learn more about the park namesake, read
+To learn more about the park namesake, read the Story of Albert Wheeler by Ryan Stanton.

 April 4, 1994 – Albert Wheeler passed away leaving a